kommitters/kadena.ex/README.md

 **Parameters**

-- `request_keys`: Unique ID of a pact transaction consisting of its hash, are the result of sending commands to the send endpoint.
+- `request_keys`: List of strings.
+A request key is the unique id of a Pact transaction consisting of its hash, it is obtained from submitting a command via the  [Send endpoint](#send-endpoint)
 - `network_opts`: Network options.
 Keyword list with:

   - `network_id` (required): Allowed values: `:testnet04` `mainnet01`.